<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 How Azure AD integration works

 OpenId is an authentication protocol, built on top of OAuth2.0 to extend the authorization specification.
-It can be used to securely sign users into web applications (in this case, the Work portal).
+It can be used to securely sign users into web applications (in this case, the Work Portal).
 By using this feature, you can outsource sign-up, sign-in, and other identity management experiences in your web applications to Azure AD.
 This allows you to provide Single Sign-On capabilities at the browser level.

 This authentication mechanism introduces the concept of an id_token, which is a security token that allows for due verification of the identity of the user while obtaining some of his/her basic profile information.